84n4n4/artifact_detection/README.md

 - `[language]_reseracher_[1|2]_manually_labeled_validation_set.csv.zip` contains the manually annotated validation sets from both researchers from the above 250 issue tickets.
 - `[language]_training_issues.csv.zip` contains the data used in training, that is issue tickets containing "```" markdown code blocks (excluding those in validation sets), and all documentation files.

-The validation sets contain the researchers manual annotation, `0` labels lines considered non-natural language artifacts, `1` labels lines considered natural language.
+The validation sets contain the researchers' manual annotation, `0` labels lines considered non-natural language artifacts, `1` labels lines considered natural language.

 The projects from which the corresponding datasets originate from are listed here:
 - [C++](githubMiner/json_dump/cpp.txt)